 The Office of the State Comptroller (OSC) payroll system will serve as the tool to extend tax treaty benefits to eligible international individuals.
 The system, known as PayServ, applies to scholarship holders or employees receiving compensation.

 For Employees Receiving Compensation:

 As a result of communication with department and dean's offices, the Human Resources Office will notify potentially eligible international students, faculty and staff of the initial need to enter relevant information into the Foreign National Information System (FNIS).
-FNIS is a part of the Wind Star software used for this purpose and this information should be entered before they begin their work.
+FNIS is a part of the Tax Navigate software used for this purpose and this information should be entered before they begin their work.
 The data entered into FNIS will be analyzed and a determination made as to eligibility for these benefits.
 If required, the software will create the tax forms for the person to sign and submit as required by law.
 Some forms must be completed and forwarded to the IRS; some are kept on file in the HR Office at Binghamton University.
 FNIS will also be used to determine tax benefit changes whenever critical employment circumstances change, including extensions, changes in workload effort, etc. Human Resources will monitor eligibility for all international persons in the database to assure they are extended benefits as appropriate or that benefits are terminated as per law.

 For Scholarship Holders:

 Human Resources will work with other University offices including the Graduate Office, Student Accounts Office, Athletics Office, Financial Aids Office, Business Office and others to acquire the names of non-resident alien students who are scheduled to receive scholarships each semester.